szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Defender of Easthaven damage reduction a little more moderate (1310) (BG2EE EET)

 The bonuses of this weapon are very significant, and it is an infamous tool for powergaming and no-reload runs.
 I reduced the resistances to 10%.
 They are still significant, while reducing the chances of breaking the game.
+Quantity can be overriden in the configuration file.

 ### Make Krotan's Skullcrusher slightly less generic (1311) (BG2EE EET)